TarunDax/odin_recipes/README.md

-Creating odin recipe website using HTMl which studied in odin project
+Creating odin recipe website using HTML which studied in odin project